R v W (D): Reasons for judgment

 Justice Cory, for the majority, denied the appeal.

 In considering the recharge, he found that the judge erred.

 It is incorrect to instruct a jury in a criminal case that, in order to render a verdict, they must decide whether they believe the defence evidence or the Crown's evidence.
 Putting this either/or proposition to the jury excludes the third alternative; namely, that the jury, without believing the accused, after considering the accused's evidence in the context of the evidence as a whole, may still have a reasonable doubt as to his guilt.

 Cory describes the correct method of assessing credibility as follows at p.
 310:

 Ideally, appropriate instructions on the issue of credibility should be given, not only during the main charge, but on any recharge.
 A trial judge might well instruct the jury on the question of credibility along these lines:

-Nevertheless, on examining the circumstances of the error as a whole, Cory believed that the jury had been properly instructed and the error was not sufficient to bring about an acquittal.
+Nevertheless, on examining the circumstances of the error as a whole, Justice Cory believed that the jury had been properly instructed and the error was not sufficient to bring about an acquittal.